Company Culture

 Health funds

-Employees can only offer high performances at work when they’re feeling their best — physically and emotionally.
-Many companies encourage their employees to take care of their health, with the goal of giving them the access and support they need to nutrition and exercise that can keep them going.
-Healthy minds and bodies means happier individuals, which can have a huge impact on not only productivity but also office culture.
+Employees who feel their best, perform their best — physically and emotionally.
+Many companies encourage their employees to take care of their health, with access and support for improved nutrition and exercise.
+Healthy minds and bodies mean happier individuals, which can have a huge impact on not only productivity but also office culture.

-Health funds are a great benefit that many people utilize, especially when these benefits are earmarked for exercise classes or fitness gear.
-Some companies invest specifically in corporate accounts for ClassPass or GymPass, while others provide their employees with a monthly stipend to put towards their gym membership of choice.
+Employees love health funds that have earmarked benefits for exercise classes or fitness gear.
+Some companies invest specifically in corporate accounts for ClassPass or GymPass, while others provide their employees with a monthly stipend to put towards a gym membership.
 Health funds can even be used to buy fitness trackers like FitBits or equipment like yoga mats, resistance bands, or weights.
-Some health funds can even be used for mental health purposes like buying mindfulness apps or meeting with a therapist.

 Education credits